 How can I contribute to the campaign when I’m feeling uncertain about how much to give?

-The campaign has a five-year pledge period, allowing donors to make larger gifts than they would normally make in a single year.
+The campaign has a four-year pledge period, allowing donors to make larger gifts than they would normally make in a single year.
 The timeline also allows for creative scheduling of payments, reducing the impact your gift would make on your finances in a single year.

 Are gifts tax-deductible?